Sother6/cybersecurity-portfolio/tryhackme-writeups/introduction.md

 **Date:** Oct 2025

-I have done some of the TryHackMe challenges before starting this github repository.

-I will mark them starting with "0p{name}"
+I have done some of the TryHackMe challenges before starting this github repository.\n I will mark them starting with "0p{name}"

 |:toolbox:|
 ☕

+😊
 ## Key Learnings
 - Difference between TCP vs UDP
 - How to capture and analyze packets in Wireshark